 As Hands of Peace alumni, you are compassionate, courageous and curious.
 You have a deep desire to make a difference, and you have a passion for social change.
 But how do you do that?
 Where do you start?
 And what are the possibilities?

-Pathways to Action is a powerful toolkit, a critical next step in your journey as an agent of change.
-This training launches you from personal transformation into community action so you can influence the issues you care about with the greatest impact.
-Designed specifically for Hands of Peace alumni by Karen Henken, a professor at the Joan B. Kroc School School of Peace Studies at the University of San Diego, Pathways to Action is a two-part curriculum that includes a stand-alone four-week Design Thinking course, followed by an optional 10-week Social Entrepreneurship course.
-Henken brings over 25 years of startup wisdom, global business development skills and her passion for social change to this workshop series.
-These workshops are for Hands of Peace Alumni only ages 21+ and are relevant for each of our delegations.
+Design Thinking 101 is designed for Hands of Peace alumni by Karen Henken, a professor at the Joan B. Kroc School School of Peace Studies at the University of San Diego.
+Henken brings over 25 years of startup wisdom, global business development skills and her passion for social change to this introductory workshop.
+This workshop is 90 minutes and is for Hands of Peace Alumni only.

 Faced with a global pandemic, political unrest and social upheaval, life as a change leader has never been more critical – and stressful.
 How do you stop the world from wearing you down?
 Using the Community Resiliency Model (CRM), licensed therapist Jo-ann Rosen, MA, LMFT, will provide you with a deeper understanding of the human nervous system.
 You will master the skills you need to keep it in top condition in the face of toxic stress and everyday adversity.
 What you learn in this three-part workshop will help you identify and access your strengths for success and confidence and is relevant for any age group or culture.
 All sessions are two hours and start at 7:00 pm I/P / 11:00 am CST / 9:00 am PST.
 There is a suggested fee of $15 for the three sessions for those who have the ability to pay.